ionelmc/django-easyfilters/docs/overview.rst

        {# etc #}
     {% endfor %}

-To add the filters, in views.py, you would add a FilterSet subclass and change the view code as follow:
+To add the filters, in views.py add a FilterSet subclass and change the view code as follow:

 .. code-block:: python